iiSilentRaga/mibro/README.md

  * At 5 or more, the moderators of the server will be informed
  * One user can report an other user only once

-They will be an update soon which will extend this feature in some ways.
+There will be an update soon which will extend this feature in some ways.

 Command: `!report @someone your reason`